 About Play On Philly

 Play On Philly (POP) provides high-quality music education to students, who would typically lack access, as a vehicle for life skills and academic achievement.
 We provide 2 hours of music instruction and ensemble practice every day after school and over 25 performance opportunities throughout the year.
-Students range from Kindergarten to 12th grade and are loaned an orchestral instrument at no cost.
+Students range from pre-Kindergarten to 12th grade and are loaned an orchestral instrument at no cost.
 POP programming has proven results: our students score ten points higher on standardized tests and have improved behavior and study skills.
 We cultivate musical excellence, lifelong skills, and confidence.

 Play On Philly provides high quality in- and after-school music education and performance opportunities to students who otherwise wouldn’t have it as a means of lifelong skills and deepen Play On Philly’s organizational impact.
 Students will develop:

 Goal-directed behavior and skills that increase academic and social success, as tracked by independent consulting firm WolfBrown using methodology that includes comparison group of students not in programs and validated measures that test students’ executive functions;

 Academic motivation, achievement, and school attendance, as measured by academic grades and attendance data provided by schools; and

 High Level Musical Knowledge